Ack-Ninja/digitramp.org/content/posts/Internet-From-Shared-Scooter.md

 # Internet From Shared Scooter

+*Notes: While the methods described in this guide may be technically feasible, it's important to remember that the use of someone else's SIM card without proper authorization may be illegal or unethical.
+Always ensure you are complying with local laws and regulations when accessing the internet.*

+---

 ## Why?

 Living a nomadic or transient lifestyle doesn't mean you have to sacrifice internet connectivity.
-With the increasing prevalence of electric scooters equipped with IoT trackers in cities worldwide, you can harness the power of these devices to gain access to the internet.
+In fact, with the increasing prevalence of electric scooters equipped with IoT trackers in cities worldwide, you can harness the power of these devices to gain access to the internet.
 This guide will walk you through the steps to obtain internet access using the SIM card found in electric scooters commonly found in big and medium cities.

 ## How?